 Earlier today, the Vice President of your division at work seemed to be really angry about something.
-Now you're telling a coworker about it.
-You say:
+You say this while you're telling a coworker about it.

 She was yelling at us and barking out orders.

 You "yell at" someone when they've done something wrong and you're angry at them.
 In most cases, a person in a higher social position yells at the person in a lower position.
 For example: